ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 `starfleetsubs.data.menu.OrderNumberSingleton` - a class that implements the **Singleton Pattern** to generate new order numbers.
 * The class should have a non-static integer `nextOrderNumber` attribute, which is initially set to 1
 * It should have one public **static** method `getNextOrderNumber()` that will return the next order number.
-  * This method should call a private method to get the actual singleton instance stored as a static attribute in the class.
+  * This method should call a private `getInstance()` method to get the actual singleton instance stored as a static attribute in the class.
   * It should access the `nextOrderNumber` attribute through that singleton instance.
   * This method should also use thread synchronization techniques to ensure that only a single thread can actually access and update the `nextOrderNumber` attribute (a `synchronized` statement in Java or a lock in a `with` statement in Python).

 `starfleetsubs.gui.PanelFactory` - a class that implements the **Factory Method Pattern** to return an instance of a GUI panel for a given entrée, side, or drink.
 * It should include one public **static** method that is overloaded to accept two different sets of parameters:
-  * `getPanel(String name, parent)` should accept the name of a menu item item as a string, and return a panel that represents a new instance of that item, with the `parent` GUI element as its parent.
+  * `getPanel(String name, MainWindow parent)` should accept the name of a menu item item as a string, and return a panel that represents a new instance of that item, with the `parent` GUI element as its parent.
 You should be able to directly feed an action command from a button click in the GUI directly to this method and get the appropriate panel.
+If the `name` is not recognized, an exception should be thrown.
-  * `getPanel(OrderItem item, parent)` should accept an instance of an `OrderItem` and return a panel that represents that item, with the `parent` GUI element as its parent.
+  * `getPanel(OrderItem item, MainWindow parent)` should accept an instance of an `OrderItem` and return a panel that represents that item, with the `parent` GUI element as its parent.
+If the `item` is not recognized, an exception should be thrown.
 * For now, do not worry about updating this class to handle `Combos` as `OrderItems`.
 We'll address that in the next milestone.

 ### Updated Classes